CHRS Knowledge Base

 Job Aid: CSU Acct Mapping - Deduction

-Expand or collapse content Why doesCSU Acct Mapping - Deduction need to be configured in CHRS?
+Why doesCSU Acct Mapping - Deduction need to be configured in CHRS?

 The CSU Acct Mapping - Deduction rarely requires modification but can occur based on changes within Benefits.
 If this configuration is not completed, an error can occur during the LCD process.